Blurt-Blockchain/blurt/README.md

 ## PaaS mode

-Steemd now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
+Blurtd now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
 It can be launched using the following environment variables:

-* `USE_PAAS` - if set to true, steemd will launch in a format that works with AWS EB.
+* `USE_PAAS` - if set to true, blurtd will launch in a format that works with AWS EB.
 Containers will exit upon failure so that they can be relaunched automatically by ECS.
 This mode assumes `USE_WAY_TOO_MUCH_RAM` and `USE_FULL_WEB_NODE`, they do not need to be also set.
 * `S3_BUCKET` - set this to the name of the S3 bucket where you will store shared memory files for steemd in Amazon S3.
 They will be stored compressed in bz2 format with the file name `blockchain-$VERSION-latest.tar.bz2`, where $VERSION is the release number followed by the git short commit hash stored in each docker image at `/etc/steemdversion`.
 * `SYNC_TO_S3` - if set to true, the node will function to only generate shared memory files and upload them to the specified S3 bucket.
 This makes fast deployments and autoscaling for steemd possible.

 ## System Requirements

 For a full web node, you need at least 110GB of disk space available.
-Steemd uses a memory mapped file which currently holds 56GB of data and by default is set to use up to 80GB.
+Blurtd uses a memory mapped file which currently holds 56GB of data and by default is set to use up to 80GB.
 The block log of the blockchain itself is a little over 27GB.
-It's highly recommended to run steemd on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `--shared-file-dir=/path` command line option to specify where.
+It's highly recommended to run blurtd on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `--shared-file-dir=/path` command line option to specify where.
 At least 16GB of memory is required for a full web node.
 Seed nodes (p2p mode) can run with as little as 4GB of memory with a 24 GB state file.
 Any CPU with decent single core performance should be sufficient.
 Steemd is constantly growing.
 As of August 2017, these numbers were accurate, but you may find you need more disk space to run a full node.
 We are also constantly working on optimizing Steem's use of disk space.

 On Linux use the following Virtual Memory configuration for the initial sync and subsequent replays.
 It is not needed for normal operation.